Originally published 05/28/2019. Updated 05/27/2021.

 This exercise sounds intimidating, so why should I incorporate it in my normal fitness routine?

-- It’s a Total Body Exercise
+They’re a Total Body Exercise

-- It is considered a bodyweight exercise that increases both strength and aerobic capacities.
+They’re considered a bodyweight exercise that increases both strength and aerobic capacities.

-- It can be modified for ALL fitness levels
+They can be modified for ALL fitness levels

 If you can’t do a traditional burpee due to strength or mobility issues, don’t worry, there are several variations that may work better for you.